unicef-polymer/etools-lokijs-storage/README.md

   on-loaded="handleLoaded"></etools-lokijs-storage>
 ```

-The local database will be identified by `db-name` and `idb-adapter-name` and it will be a single instance for the entire app.
+The local database will be identified by `db-name` and `idb-adapter-name` and it will be a single instance for the
+entire app used by each element.
 When the element is stamped it checks if the database was loaded earlier.
-If it was loaded then automatically fires the loaded event.
+If it was loaded
+then automatically fires the loaded event.
 If it was not loaded then trigger loki initialization and then fire db loaded event.

-Global `LokiJsStorage` object will contain
-loki db, idbAdapter instances and also a loaded flag.
-Do not use this object in your code, use instead:
+Get loki database instance:
 ```javascript
 // inside your Polymer element this.$.lokiStorageEl.getLokiDatabaseInstance();